Relational Concept Bottleneck Models: Key Findings

 \subsection{Low data regimes}

-\paragraph{Relational CBMs generalize better than relational black-boxes in low-data regimes (Tab.~\ref{tab:data_efficiency})} Relational CBMs surpass relational black box models when dealing with limited data.
-Specifically, we evaluated the ability of relational CBMs and relational black box models to generalize on the Citeseer dataset as the number of labeled nodes decreased to 75\%, 50\%, and 25\%.
-While no significant difference was observed with ample training data, a growing disparity emerged between relational CBMs and relational black box models in scenarios of scarce data.
-The intermediate predictions related to concepts likely have a crucial regularization effect, particularly in scenarios with limited data.
+\textbf{R-CBMs generalize better than relational black-boxes in low-data regimes (\Cref{tab:data_efficiency}).} The ability of relational CBMs and relational black box models was compared on the Citeseer dataset as the number of labeled nodes decreased to 75\%, 50\%, and 25\%.
+While no significant difference was observed with ample training data, a growing advantage for relational CBMs over relational black box models emerged in scenarios of scarce data.
+The intermediate predictions related to incoming atoms likely have a crucial regularization effect, particularly in scenarios with limited data.

-\paragraph{Relational DCRs accurately make interpretable task predictions with very few concept supervisions (Tab.~\ref{tab:generalization})} When forced to make very crisp decisions on concepts, i.e. $g_i(\bar{x})$ (see Appendix \ref{app:baselines}), R-DCR Low is able to learn an interpretable relational task predictor by accessing only to 5 labelled examples at the concept level.
-While these labeled examples are not essential for achieving strong generalization, supervision becomes crucial to establish an alignment between human and model on the semantics of the concepts and of the associated logical explanations.
-The alignment can be perfectly achieved in RPS, where concepts possess a mutually exclusive structure.
-On the Hanoi dataset, learning the relational binary concepts $larger$ and $top$ from 5 examples only proves more challenging, leading to slightly decreased overall performance.
+\textbf{R-DCR accurately makes interpretable predictions with very few atom supervisions (\Cref{tab:generalization}).} R-DCR-Low is able to learn an interpretable relational predictor when reducing the training data to 5 labeled atoms for each predicate.
+Indeed, the supervisions are crucial to establish an alignment between human knowledge and the model on the semantics of logical explanations.
+The alignment can be perfectly achieved in RPS, where the predictions are mutually exclusive.
+On the Hanoi dataset, learning the relational binary concepts $larger$ and $top$ from 5 examples is challenging, leading to slightly decreased overall performance.